Denbigh Friary

 Visiting

 It's a bit of a challenge to find the Friary.
-It isn't well signposted; indeed, I wouldn't be surprised if many local residents didn't know how to find it.
+It isn't well signposted; indeed, I wouldn't be surprised if many local residents don't know how to find it.
 The friary is up a small lane just off the Rhyl Road, north of its junction with the A543 (near the hospital).
-It is about a 15-20 minute walk from central Denbigh, and walking may be the best way to visit though there is parking along nearby roads.
+It is about a 15-20 minute walk from central Denbigh, and walking may be the best way to visit, though there is parking along nearby roads.